SOGCE stands out as the sole conference and exhibition dedicated to oil, gas, and energy in Sabah.

 SOGCE serves as a comprehensive industry platform, bringing together professionals, technologists, industry experts, and policymakers in the oil, gas, and energy sectors.
 This unique gathering facilitates networking and discussions on crucial industry matters, fostering growth and exploration of opportunities within the Sabah region.
 Additionally, SOGCE offers exhibitors a prime opportunity to showcase their products and services, contributing to the promotion of the oil, gas, and energy industry in Sabah.
 It aligns with the state government's efforts and encourages collaborations and partnerships, creating mutual benefits and opening doors for local contractors in Sabah to actively participate in the oil, gas, and energy sector.

 The 11th edition of SOGCE spans two full days, featuring a conference with engaging paper presentations, plenary sessions, and a concurrent 2-day exhibition.
 This exhibition highlights the latest equipment, technology, and solutions, demonstrating competitive advantages and competencies in the field.
 Notably, the conference and exhibition run in parallel, providing a comprehensive experience for attendees.

-There will also be SOGCE Networking Golf hosted by Midas Events Management (MEM) and organised by the Malaysian Oil, Gas & Energy Services Council (MOGSC).
+Furthermore, the event includes the SOGCE Networking Golf, hosted by Midas Events Management (MEM) and organized by the Malaysian Oil, Gas & Energy Services Council (MOGSC).

-11th SOGCE Theme: Accelerating Energy Transition and Digital Transformation in the Oil, Gas and Energy Industry
+11th SOGCE Theme: Accelerating & Humanising Energy Transition and Digital Transformation in the Oil, Gas and Energy Industry

 Accelerating Energy Transition